 While arbitration works out well for many high-income couples, divorcing spouses should be aware that arbitration is relatively final, and a person who is unhappy with the arbitrator’s decision will have few options to change the outcome of the case.
 Unless a spouse can prove that issues like fraud or duress affected the outcome of the arbitration, divorcing couples should realize that the arbitrator will have the last word on issues like child support, visitation, spousal support, and property division.

 Arbitration can help divorcing couples keep the cost of litigation down while avoiding lengthy and public courtroom battles.
 In order to be successful in arbitration, you need an attorney experienced with alternative dispute resolution techniques by your side.
-At Ashby Law, our attorneys use arbitration, mediation, and collaborative divorce techniques in order to help divorcing spouses create a divorce settlement which fits each person’s needs.
+At Pacific Northwest Family Law, our attorneys use arbitration, mediation, and collaborative divorce techniques in order to help divorcing spouses create a divorce settlement which fits each person’s needs.

 To learn more about arbitration, contact us today by calling 509-572-3700.